emmithood/BnBCoPilotTemplate/docs/newdocs/FRONTENTGUIDE.md

 We care deeply about having a fast and enjoyable user experience.
 The dashboard uses several strategies to keep response times low:

-• **Lazy Loading:** Components load only when they’re needed, reducing the initial load time. • **Code Splitting:** We split our code into manageable chunks so that users download only what is necessary. • **Asset Optimization:** Images and icons (like Lucide React Icons) are optimized to load quickly, and we leverage modern browser caching techniques.
+• **Lazy Loading:** Components load only when they're needed, reducing the initial load time. • **Code Splitting:** We split our code into manageable chunks so that users download only what is necessary. • **Asset Optimization:** Images and icons (like Lucide React Icons) are optimized to load quickly, and we leverage modern browser caching techniques.

 These steps help ensure that even when you interact with resource-heavy features like AI agents or chat interactions, the app remains snappy and responsive.